“I need a vacation from vacation.”

 When Solo Travel Feels, Well…Solo

 Usually when I travel alone, it makes me feel like an independent badass who can do anything she sets her mind to, but in the beginning of my most recent solo trip to Mexico, I just felt alone.
 Solo.
 Uno (and not the fun kind with cards).
-The first couple days of the trip I was looking at flights to go home so I could just be in my bed with Mango and get a week of sleep and time to literally process my life for the past year.
+The first couple days of the trip, I was looking at flights to go home so I could just be in bed with Mango and get a week of sleep and time to literally process my life for the past year.
 Fortunately, feelings are fleeting and I didn’t do that.
 Mexico gave me multiple life-changing experiences and friendships and I’m so glad I stayed—gracias!
-Nonetheless, I realized if I’m going to make the most of my life (especially my travels) I need to take it easy so the lows don’t kill the highs.
+Nonetheless, I realized if I’m going to make the most of my life (especially my travels), I need to take it easy so the lows don’t kill the highs.

 I just read an article that I wrote about the beginning of 2018 and it was seriously one of the best times in my life, but I had forgotten all about how I felt (I never posted it but will soon!).
 I don’t want rush my life with accomplishing anymore, I want to slow down and enjoy every little moment.

 “There is more to life than increasing its speed.” – Mohandas Ghandi

 It wasn’t until a few months ago when my Dad suggested I take a hiatus from travel and tears started welling up in me, that I realized I may have kind of an unhealthy relationship with traveling.